lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 would like to thank some people that are close to my heart when it comes to open science and open research.
-These are the people who [helped organising this meeting](http://www.openconcam.org/), and its predecessors; these are people that share the values I will be talking about; and there's in particular the ever inspiring [Corina Logan](http://corinalogan.com/), who is the person who initiated
+These are the people who [helped organising this meeting](http://www.openconcam.org/), and its predecessors; these are people who share the values I will be talking about; and there's in particular the ever inspiring [Corina Logan](http://corinalogan.com/), who is the person who initiated